WestChaeVI/Computer-Vision-Seminar/README.md

 ## Week 4 - Augmentation in Pytorch
 + Learn how Pytorch works.
+> 1. Preparing DataSet
+> 2. Creating DataClass
+> 3. Creating Model
+> 4. Learning

-+ Create a Pytorch dataset class.
++ Create a Pytorch dataset class in Colab

 + Image augmentation
 > 1. A.Resize(224,224)
 > 2. A.Transpose(p=0.5)